holsatus/mav-param/README.md

 ## Limitations

 The main limitation is that the types we can represent are fairly basic, due to how the non-extended parameter protocol works, so all paths in the tree must end up at one of the following primitive types.
-Technically the protocol also supports f64, u64 and i64, but since the payload can only be 32 bits, I think it makes more sense to do without.
+Technically the protocol also supports f64, u64 and i64, but since the payload can only be 32 bits, it makes more sense to do without.

 ```rust
 pub enum LeafVal {